kraudy/rpg_language/README.md

 > Yes, you can use SQL statements along with RPG and move data between RPG host variables and SQL.
 Really cool stuff.

+## Operating system

+The capabilities of the RPG languages were tightly coupled to the machine architecture and the operating system.

+The **columnar** RPG II was used in the context of the [System/36](https://en.wikipedia.org/wiki/IBM_System/36).
+RPG III for the [System/38](https://en.wikipedia.org/wiki/IBM_System/38) and the [AS/400](https://en.wikipedia.org/wiki/IBM_AS/400).

+The operating system of the **AS/400** was the **OS/400** which evolved into the [IBM i](https://en.wikipedia.org/wiki/IBM_i) and along came RPG IV or ILE RPG which is the **Free RPG** that we've seen.

+For this guide we'll be using **Free** RPG on the **IBM I** operating system which is running on a [Power System](https://en.wikipedia.org/wiki/IBM_Power_Systems) over the internet called [PUB400](https://www.pub400.com/)

+# The tools

+Since this guide is intended to bring modern developers to IBM, we'll be using modern tools.

+We need a way to edit code, compile it and test it... in other words, a pipeline.
+Here is a guide on a [modern IBM I Pipeline](https://github.com/kraudy/IBM-i-pipeline) to get you up and running.

+# Chapters